Air Fryer Hacks You'll Wish You Knew Sooner

 This we know: air fryers are absolutely not the same thing as bread makers.
 And if making homemade bread is your favorite hobby, chances are you already have the equipment you need.
 But for the rest of us who are relatively new to the process and might want to try our hand at making fresh bread before going out and buying all the necessary paraphernalia, an air fryer can be a great way to experiment.

-That being said, not every air fryer is made to handle bread making.
-But for those that are, they do massively simplify the process.
+Not every air fryer is made to handle bread making.
+But those that are do massively simplify the process.
 Proofing is the step in which dough is allowed to rest and rise one final time before being baked — the dark, draft-free interior of an air fryer is a perfect place for this.
 For the final baking step, you'll want to defer to your chosen recipe.